bportaluri/PiWClock/README.md

 sudo crontab -e
 ```
 This will brings up a crontab window.
-Now, enter the line:
+Enter the following line at the end:
 ```
 @reboot sh /home/pi/piwclock/start.sh
 ```
-This will execute the script once at startup.
+This will execute the *start.sh* script at startup.

-To test if this is workin reboot your Pi using:
+To test if this is working reboot your Pi and verify the program is started automatically.
 ```
 sudo reboot
 ```